rachelbastian/recodarr/README.md

     Fully Searchable and indexed in a localdb
 Workflow editor
     Easily Create conditional workflows to automate your library encode without overloading your system.
-System Monitor for CPU/GPU Stats (AMD/Nvidia)
+System Monitor for CPU/GPU/Memory Stats (Compatible with AMD/Nvidia/Intel)
-Powershell Integration for Intel IGPU's and ARC (WARNING: MAY TRIGGER AV USE AT OWN DISCRETION!)

 ## Project Setup
 #### Designed for Windows